padogrid/bundle-none-tutorial-padogrid/README.md

 show_workspace
 ```

-You should see an empty workspace something like the following.
+Output: You should see an empty workspace something like the following.

 ```console
 Workspace: